algosup/2022-2023-project-4-game-design-Team-5/Documents/Technical Specifications/Technical.md

 - The main branch
 - MVP Branch
 - Demo branch
-- One for each functionnalities
+- One for each Functionalities

 ### Commit

-Each commit must be named in English and have a meaningfull name.
+Each commit must be named in English and have a meaningful name.
 Multiple commits can be done in one branch.
 Commit as much as possible, it will help us to keep track of the changes.
 You can commit not working code, as long as it's not pushed.

 ### Pull Request

-Each pull request must be named in English and have a meaningfull name.
+Each pull request must be named in English and have a meaningful name.
 Each pull request must be reviewed and approved by at least one other person.
 Each pull request must be merged by the person who created the pull request.
 Each pull request must have a description of the changes made.

 ### Issue

-Each issue must be named in English and have a meaningfull name.
+Each issue must be named in English and have a meaningful name.
 Each issue must be assigned to a person.
 Each issue must have a description of the problem (c.f [Issues](https://github.com/algosup/2022-2023-project-4-game-design-Team-5/issues)).